 6. Student Financial Information

-Next, you’ll be asked to provide financial information from a specific tax return.
+Next, you’ll be asked to provide financial information from the tax return two years prior from the year for which you're requesting aid.
 You can do so by entering your tax data manually or using the IRS Data Retrieval Tool.
-Then there are some additional questions about income, assets, and other financial details.
+Following this, there are additional questions about income, assets, and other financial details.